MikaKorpela/springboot-kubernetes-file-storage/README.md

 ## Application Structure ##

-The Spring Boot application implements a singel API that can be used for CRUD operations on the `Duck` entities.
+The Spring Boot application implements a single API that can be used for CRUD operations on the `Duck` entities.

 The Spring Boot application has layered implementation that consist of controller, service and repository classes.

-THe repository class needs a JSON file (`src/main/resources/ducks.json`) to store the `Duck` entities.
+The repository class needs a JSON file (`src/main/resources/ducks.json`) to store the `Duck` entities.

 ## Dockerfile ##